Government provisions impacting businesses/employer protection responsibilities

 21. Has the government introduced any limitations on people's mobility?

-As noted in Question 1, the UK government and devolved administrations have been taking steps to ease the lockdown that began in March.
-People in all areas of the UK are no longer required to stay in their local area.
+As noted in Question 1, the UK government and devolved administrations are now taking steps to ease this lockdown.
+People in England may now travel without any limit on distance, whereas the devolved administrations in Scotland, Wales and Northern Ireland still ask people to stay in their local area.

 - road haulage and freight workers;

-- those arriving to attend pre-arranged medical treatment, for the purposes of obtaining treatment only;
+- those arriving to attend pre-arranged medical treatment;

 - passengers in transit to another country, if they do not pass through UK border control;